JankariTech/blog/src/assets/test_cafe_blog.md

 ```

 I assume that you have checked `https://devexpress.github.io/testcafe/example` website.
-In that website if we fill up the username and submit the form, it redirects us to another page saying thank you.
-So this will be our simple testcase, and we will be automating it with `test-cafe`
+On that website, if we fill up the username and submit the form, it redirects us to another page saying thank you.
+So this will be our simple test case, and we will be automating it with `test-cafe`
 I have implemented the test code And it looks like this.

 ```js